aazibch/readstracker/README.md

 ## The Application

-ReadsTracker allows you to keep track of the books you've read.
-You can even comment or rate these volumes.
+ReadsTracker is a social networking application for book-men and -women.
+It allows you to:

+* View what your friends are reading and how they rate the books they've read.

+* Comment on book reviews.

+* Chat about books (or anything really!) in real-time.

+* Discover and befriend like-minded readers.

 ## Running the Application